BudurO/Solar-Project/README.md

 - the problem :
 - Difficulty finding suitable spaces to install solar panels
 - the proposed solution :
-- Building a website that allows the user to submit a request to rent the roof of his house.
+- Building a website that allows the user to submit a request to rent out the roof of his house.
 - Names of team members and their Github accounts:
 - Name: Budur Althubyani , Github accounts: `https://github.com/BudurO` && Name: Amzan Abdullah , Github accounts: `https://github.com/amzan1`